-Washington DC may be home to the President of United States, but that does not mean we can’t have access to all the Presidential luxuries.
-We would like to point you not towards the White House, instead take you around Washington DC’s famed hotels and their luxe Presidential Suites.
+Washington DC may be home to the President of the United States, but that does not mean we can’t access all the Presidential luxuries.
+We want to point you not towards the White House, instead take you around Washington DC’s famed hotels and their luxe Presidential Suites.
 First up on the list is The Four Seasons Hotel, which is located in Georgetown.
 This five-star hotel’s top suites are named The Royal Suites.
-The Hotel has six such suites built with bullet-resistant glass accessible only through private entrance.
-In addition to four living areas, fully equipped kitchen and fully stocked pantry, master bedroom with his and her closets, private office and fitness room, which we have to say is fit for royalty.
+The Hotel has six such suites built with bullet-resistant glass accessible only through a private entrance.
+In addition to four living areas, fully equipped kitchen and fully stocked pantry, master bedroom with his and her closets, private office, and fitness room, we have to say it is fit for royalty.
 The cost for such luxuries is just $15,000 per night.

 The next hotel on our list is The W Hotel’s “Extreme Wow”.
 It is the W Hotel’s version of the Presidential Suite.
 It offers fantastic views of the White House lawn, Pennsylvania Avenue and Lincoln Memorial.
 The Extreme WOW suite offers vibrantly colored decor, wet bar, signature W Cocktail caddy, living room , virtual fire place and grand collection of art pieces and all this goodness for only $10,000 a night.

 The Mandarin Oriental in DC’s Southwest Waterfront offers Presidential Suite with panoramic views of the Jefferson Monument and Jefferson Memorial.
 This suite is designed with double high ceilings, full dining table, a huge crystal chandelier, private study and massive bathroom with oversized shower.
 The nightly rate of this luxurious room is $15,000 a night.